ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 many of the new features you'll read about below.

-Support for `libinput` has been added and is now the default input handler for mouse and touchpad, which result is much improved responsiveness and support for multi finger touch geatures.
+Support for `libinput` has been added and is now the default input handler for mouse and touchpad, which has resulted in much improved responsiveness and support for multi-finger touch gestures.

 Thanks to our friends at [Hypra.fr](http://hypra.fr/-Home-17-.html?lang=en) accessibility